Investing in future strength and capability

 Collaboration and strategic restructuring

 Human resources management

 Legal and risk assessment

 Who to involve

-Capacity building generally begins with the board, who might offer ideas for innovation and opportunities for expansion.
-Involving staff in capacity building is also key.
+Capacity-building generally begins with board members, who might offer ideas for innovation and opportunities for expansion.
+Involving staff in capacity-building is also key.
 Group learning improves information retention and brings the organization into the capacity-building fold as a whole.

 Outside consultants may play a role here, too.
 While it may seem counterintuitive to pay a consultant for input on the "back office" operations of a program-oriented organization, returns on that investment may include greater efficiencies, more precisely targeted services, and more capable, knowledgeable staff.

 How to find the funds

 Earmarking some of your operating budget for a capacity-building initiative is an investment in your organization's future strength and capability.
 You might also seek dedicated capacity-building support from grantmakers wishing to leverage their philanthropic donations.
 Alternatively, pro bono or in-kind consulting services might be available from such firms as the Taproot Foundation or the SISGI Group.
 In the U.K., the database GoProBono lists dozens of pro bono providers.